Azure-Samples/Microchip-PIC-IoT-Wx/README.md

     openssl x509 -req -in azure_root_ca_verification.csr -CA root-ca.crt -CAkey root-ca.key -CAcreateserial -out azure_signer_verification.cer -days 365 -sha256
     ```

-    As the result, you should see the file `azure_signer_verification.cer` appear in the \\.microchip-iot folder:
+    As a result, you should see the file `azure_signer_verification.cer` appear in the \\.microchip-iot folder:

     <img src=".//media/image17.png" style="width:5.14375in;height:0.784in" alt="A screenshot of a computer screen Description automatically generated" />